HOW TO GET STARTEd

 Our Mediterranean Diet Email Newsletter

 Receive inspiration straight to your email every other week when you sign up for our Fresh Fridays newsletter.
 The e-newsletter celebrates the Mediterranean Diet and its remarkable health beneﬁts.
 Each issue includes delicious recipes that will remind you just how easy it is to enjoy beautiful, simple, economical, and easy-to-ﬁnd Mediterranean foods.

 Our “Mediterranean Diet 101” brochure: Welcome to the Mediterranean Diet

-Learn more about the health beneﬁts and the “how-to” of the traditional Mediterranean Diet, with our Welcome to the Mediterranean Diet brochure.
-This trifold brochure, available either as a downloadable PDF or in hard copy, includes the 8 simple steps above, plus more – to introduce you to the Mediterranean Diet.
+This trifold brochure is a wonderful intro to the health beneﬁts and the “how-to’s” of the traditional Mediterranean Diet.
+It includes the 8 simple steps below, plus more – to introduce you to the Mediterranean Diet.

 To purchase hard copies of this brochure to share with your community, visit the Oldways store.